getnikola/nikola/docs/support.rst

 Plugins and Themes from the Indexes are not officially supported.

-1. Ask the `mailing list`_, which may or may not work out.
+1. Create a `Discussion on GitHub`_, which may or may not work out.
 2. You can also try the IRC channel if the theme/plugin is very popular.
 3. Report an issue at the `plugins issue tracker`_ or at the `themes issue tracker`_.